 The story told in Reboot is from a perspective we don’t typically see in YA dystopians.
 I feel like this story could have easily been a Divergent-esque “girl in new environment storyline”, but instead Wren is the experienced character and it doesn’t feel like we are being introduced to everything.
 The naive ingenue storyline was handed over to our male protagonist, Callum Reyes.

 Callum is a new Reboot, he was only dead for 22 minutes before rising making him more human than cold hard Reboot.
 As he and Wren begin to train together the usual YA dystopian tropes began to fall into place; evil-corporation-is-extra-evil, secret rebels, secret safe house, class divide.
 But I liked the characters enough to want to see how this played out.

-The world building in this book was a little rocky at times.
-It seemed like the book was breaking and over explaining its rules.
+The world-building in this book was a little rocky at times.
+It seemed like the book was breaking and over-explaining its rules.
 The big one being the explanation behind why only teen Reboots are kept and adults are killed.
 The explanation didn’t work for me, the adults just go “crazy.”

 The audiobook is narrated and directed by Khristine Hvam who I liked in the Daughter of Smoke and Bone series.
-I’d never heard Hvam do first person before and I picked up on some ky differences in her performance.
+I’d never heard Hvam do first person before and I picked up on some key differences in her performance.
 She has to not only find the character’s voice but carry it for every sentence as opposed to third person where there can be use more storytelling inflection.

-Reboot is a clever send up of the zombie mythology.
-While this novel did dive into some cliche territory this was exactly what I was looking for at the time; an action packed book with an unapologetic main character.
+Reboot is a clever send-up of zombie mythology.
+While this novel did dive into some cliche territory this was exactly what I was looking for at the time; an action-packed book with an unapologetic main character.